emberjs/guides/source/controllers/index.md

 This means that templates _know about_ controllers and controllers _know about_ models, but the reverse is not true.
-A model knows nothing about which (if any) controllers are decorating it, and controller does not know which views are presenting its properties.
+A model knows nothing about which (if any) controllers are decorating it, and a controller does not know which templates are presenting its properties.

 <figure>
 <img src="../images/controller-guide/objects.png">